FuelLabs/fuels-ts/.changeset/sour-books-flow.md

 "create-fuels": minor
 ---

-user solveable errors no longer cause the cli to exit
+fix: user resolvable errors no longer cause the cli to exit